Getting around Paris

 Single tickets

 Single tickets for public transport are sold in 3 different variants.
-Children under 4 travel free.
+Children under 4 years old travel for free.

 Previously, there was only one type of single tickets called ticket t+, which is no longer available from 2025.